This post answers the question of when is it cheapest to visit NYC, including sections specific to hotels and airfares.

 This podcast offers bite-sized audio clips with tips on how to plan your trip to NYC.
 You can get our podcast wherever you get your podcasts.

-If you are talking about the cheapest months or season to book a hotel in New York City, the answer, unsurprisingly, is during the winter, just about anytime between Jan 4th(ish) until the first half of March.
+If you are talking about the cheapest months or season to book a hotel in New York City, the answer, unsurprisingly, is during the winter, just about any time between Jan 4th(ish) and the first half of March.

-However, during the winter months, the average price across the board dipped to just under $200.
-That means that 50% of NYC hotels cost less than $200/night.
+However, during the winter months, the average price across the board dipped to just under $275.
+That means that 50% of NYC hotels cost less than $275/night.

-You can set filters, like the one below from Booking.com, that focus on inexpensive hotels.
+You can set filters on sites like Kayak.com, that focus on inexpensive hotels.

 Discount websites that offer deals, such as Hotwire.com, really have their best discounts in the off-season.

-If you avoid peak areas and get a moderately priced hotel, you should expect to pay between $100-$130/night.
+If you avoid peak areas and get a moderately priced hotel, you should expect to pay between $100-$130/per night.

 You can even pay less if you follow our tips for cheap accommodations.

-Hotel Week, which runs from Jan 4th, just after the Christmas rush, until Jan 14th of 2019, is likely the cheapest 10 day period throughout the whole year.
+Hotel Week, which actually runs for 5 weeks from January 3rd until February 12th, 2023, is likely the cheapest period throughout the whole year.